Skip to content

 Why doesn't South Africa have any Michelin stars?

-Because the Michelin Guide does not currently operate in South Africa or anywhere on the African continent.
-Michelin requires sponsoring tourism authorities to underwrite the cost of inspections, typically $350,000–$1.2 million per year for multi-city coverage.
-South African Tourism, the regional tourism authorities and private hospitality consortia have not yet committed the funding required.
-The arrival of Michelin Keys for hotels in October 2025 (27 Keys awarded across SA) suggests Michelin is testing the market commercially before potentially expanding to restaurants.
+Because the Michelin Guide does not currently operate in South Africa, or anywhere on the African continent.
+Michelin requires sponsoring tourism authorities to underwrite the cost of inspections, typically $350,000 to $1.2 million a year for multi-city coverage.
+South African Tourism, the regional tourism authorities and private hospitality consortia have not yet committed the funding.
+The arrival of Michelin Keys for hotels in October 2025 (27 awarded across the country) suggests Michelin is testing the market commercially before any potential move to restaurants.

 What's the difference between Eat Out stars and Michelin stars?

-Eat Out is South Africa's domestic restaurant rating system, run by the Eat Out website and sponsored by Woolworths and Woolworths Financial Services.
-Its three-star tier (score above 90/100) is the South African equivalent of Michelin's three-star tier in concept, though the methodologies differ, Eat Out's eight anonymous judges visit each shortlisted restaurant multiple times over an eight-month cycle, with public criteria covering food, technique, service, ambience and value.
+Eat Out is South Africa's national restaurant rating system, run by the Eat Out food magazine and sponsored by Woolworths, the upmarket South African retailer.
+Its three-star tier (a score above 90 out of 100) is the South African equivalent of Michelin's three-star tier in concept, although the methodologies differ.
+Eat Out's eight anonymous judges visit each shortlisted restaurant several times over an eight-month cycle, with public criteria covering food, technique, service, ambience and value.
 Michelin uses a smaller pool of full-time inspectors and does not publish detailed judging criteria.
-The two systems are not interchangeable but are broadly comparable in their top tier.
+The two systems are not interchangeable, but in their top tier they are broadly comparable.

 Which Cape Town restaurant is most likely to win Eat Out 2027?